deeplearning4j/deeplearning4j-docs/machine-learning-server.md

 Deeplearning4j serves machine-learning models for inference in production using the free community edition of SKIL, the [Skymind Intelligence Layer](https://skymind.ai/products).

+You can visit [SKIL's Machine Learning Model Server Quickstart](https://skymind.readme.io/v1.0.1/docs/quickstart) to test it out.
+Here is the Swagger documentation to the [machine learning server's API](https://docs.skymind.ai/v1.0.3/reference).

 A model server serves the parametric machine-learning models that makes decisions about data.
 It is used for the inference stage of a machine-learning workflow, after data pipelines and model training.
 A model server is the tool that allows data science research to be deployed in a real-world production environment.

 What a Web server is to the Internet, [a model server is to AI](https://docs.google.com/presentation/d/1psNOQ3ZpPFeak2zsjO5EgUS-ypoFeyw-3eiLNvyEZzg/edit?usp=sharing).
 Where a Web server receives an HTTP request and returns data about a Web site, a model server receives data, and returns a decision or prediction about that data: e.g. sent an image, a model server might return a label for that image, identifying faces or animals in photographs.